 It’s a new age of media where print is dying, people are cutting the cord, and information can travel around the world almost as fast as the speed of light.
 And in this new age social media has become a medium where people can share ideas, find others with common interests, protest against injustice, and quench their thirst for knowledge.
-In other words, social media has become the perfect place for nonprofits to flourish.
+In other words, social media and nonprofits go together like peanut butter and jelly because social media has become the perfect place for nonprofits to flourish.

 Benefits of Social Media Marketing for Nonprofits